Cash Flow Statement: Definition

 - The total amount of cash held at the end of the year (in the form of cash in hand, cash at bank, short-term investments, etc.)

-- The net increase (or decrease) shown by the first statement should be equal to the net cash flow disclosed by the second statement.
-In the following paragraphs, we will discuss the sources from which cash is generated and the uses that are made of cash resources in a given financial period.
+- The net increase or decrease in the first statement should be equal to the net cash flow disclosed by the second statement

-The statement of cash flows be classified into three separate categories of cash flows, as follows:
+The statement of cash flows is classified into the following three separate categories of cash flows:

 - Cash flows from operating activities